goshiphq/goship-cms/content/blog/what-is-partial-truckload-shipping.md

   Partial truckload shipping refers to a medium amoun
 postedAt: 1580706046000
 news: false
-description: "There are two main over-the-road shipping modes: truckload and less-than-truckload.
-However, if you have ever shipped slightly beyond the LTL limits or not enough for full truckload, you may be qualified for partial truckload shipping."
+description: If your freight exceeds the LTL limits but is still too small for FTL, consider the alternative of partial truckload shipping.
-altText: Partial truckload shipping
+altText: organizing partial truckload shipping
-image: images/copy-of-goship-website-image-template-1024-x-768-px-12-.png
+image: images/goship-blog-22-.png
 ---
 There are two main over-the-road shipping modes: [truckload](https://www.goship.com/shipping-services/truckload-freight-shipping/) and [less-than-truckload](https://www.goship.com/shipping-services/ltl-freight-shipping/).
 However, if you have ever shipped slightly beyond the LTL limits or not enough for full truckload, you may have assumed it’s not very cost-efficient.
 There is another option you may not be aware of, and that's partial truckload shipping.
 For some shippers, it can be a cheaper and more useful alternative to traditional shipping modes.